 Off apps studied by Acxiom, WhatsApp saw the highest percentage of weekly users during the peak of the outbreak at 38%, a number which is predicted to drop down to 34% (10 percentage points higher than the average weekly use pre-Covid).
 Zoom, on the other hand, saw the largest percentage increase in weekly users, rising by 19% from 5% to 24%.

 Regular video app use post-Covid is expected to grow across the board compared to pre-Covid habits, whether on a daily, weekly or monthly basis.

 Microsoft employees’ workdays have been on average four hours longer during Covid-19 crisis, indicating wider WFH patterns

-An internal analysis on Microsoft employees’ workdays since remote working was enforced has shed light on wider WFH patterns during Covid-19.
+An internal analysis on Microsoft employees’ workdays since remote working was enforced, published on 15th July, has shed light on wider WFH patterns during Covid-19.
 Using data from 350 employees, the company found that workdays are on average four hours longer than when based in-office, as many take longer daytime breaks for tasks like childcare and personal wellness and, to accommodate this, they begin work earlier and/or finish later.